The meat lover’s guide to eating just a little bit less meat

 One region that has fully embraced meat free living is the middle east, and Israeli in particular.
 In Tel Aviv roasted cauliflower is a common centrepiece for a vegetarian feast, with its crispy burnt edges and golden crust rivalling any cut of meat.

-Chef Eyal Jagermann puts together the most incredible roasted cauliflower as part of the Israeli course we offer on Rassa.
+Chef Eyal Jagermann puts together the most incredible roasted cauliflower as part of the Taste of Tel Aviv program we offer on Rassa.